dubbelosix/ansol/README.md

 ⠐ 00:08:26 | Processed Slot: 156831951 | Confirmed Slot: 156831951 | Finalized Slot: 156831917 | Full Snapshot Slot: 156813730 |
 ```

 If you see the message above, then everything is working fine!
-Gratz. you have a new RPC server and you can visit the URL at http://xx.xx.xx.xx:8899/
+Gratz.
+You have a new RPC server and you can visit the URL at http://xx.xx.xx.xx:8899/